Psalm 41: New Testament

-Judas Iscariot is seen as the man who "lifts his heel" against his friend with whom he shared bread.
-This is poignant in the context of the last supper, as Jesus washed Judas' feet, shared bread with him and was repaid by Judas giving 'his heel' figuratively.
+Judas Iscariot is seen as the man who "lifts his heel" against his friend with whom he shares bread.
+This is poignant in the context of the Last Supper, as Jesus washed Judas' feet, shared bread with him and was repaid by Judas giving 'his heel' figuratively.
 This imagery is also ironic as the Messiah would crush the serpent's head under 'his heel' in a Christian view of Genesis 3.